-For sport fans, Leicester has two great teams.
-Leicester FC play at The Gallery, a modern riverside stadium about a mile south of the station; on the way to the ground you'll pass Welford Road Stadium, home to rubgy union team Leicester Tigers.
+For sports fans, Leicester has two great teams.
+Leicester FC plays at The Gallery, a modern riverside stadium about a mile south of the station.
+On the way to the ground, you'll pass Welford Road Stadium, home to rugby union team Leicester Tigers.

 The main train station in Leicester is Leicester station, which is located south-east of the city centre.